 Your child will be responsible for recording their homework, completing it by the correct day and giving it in on time for around six different subjects, so they’ll need to be able to set priorities.
 There’s more than one way of doing this, so get them thinking about the different ways they could organise tasks, for example by due date, how long the task will take, how easy or hard it is etc. Then discuss how they’ll stay on track using a planner, reminders scheduled into their phone or a task app.
-Download and print our simple planner
+Download a weekly planner here.

 4. Visual reminders

 If there’s somewhere you can put up a whiteboard it can make it easier for your child to visualise their responsibilities.
 They can use it for colourful reminders, task lists and deadlines, or to map out a new project.
 Post it notes, wall planners, to-do lists and emails are all really useful too.

 5. Practise what you preach!